splunk-terraform/terraform-provider-signalfx/website/docs/d/pagerduty_integration.markdown

 # Data Source: signalfx_pagerduty_integration

-Use this data source to get information on an existing PagerDuty integration;
+Use this data source to get information on an existing PagerDuty integration.

 ## Example Usage